-Initial State: "Previous" or "Off".
+Initial State: [Previous/Off].

-- Send Status Objects: if activated, several checkboxes will show up to select the specific objects to be sent, as well as the following parameter: - Delay: sets the delay, since the start-up of the device, after which the objects will be sent (0 to 600 seconds).
+Send Status Objects [disabled/enabled]: if activated, several checkboxes will show up to select the specific objects to be sent, as well as the following parameter:

+➤ Delay [0...600 seconds]: sets the delay, since the start-up of the device, after which the objects will be sent.